IMAGE ENHANCEMENT

 Identity transition

-In this transition, each value of the input image is directly mapped to each other value of output image.
+In this transition, each value of the input image is directly mapped to the other value of the output image.
 That results in the same input image and output image.
-And hence is called identity transformation.
+Hence is called identity transformation.

 NEGATIVE TRANSFORMATION: